Last Updated on December 29, 2025 by Emma Fajcz | Published: March 2, 2017

 Ensaladilla Rusa

-As the name implies, “Russian salad” isn’t Spanish in origin.
+As the name implies, ensaladilla rusa (or “Russian salad”) isn’t Spanish in origin.
 But you’d be hard-pressed to find a bar in Spain that doesn’t have it.

 This classic tapa brings together some veggies, seafood, and mayonnaise into one of the most refreshing things you can eat in Seville.
 Our favorite versions of ensaladilla rusa use homemade mayo and those white Huelvan shrimp we can’t get enough of.

 There’s so much more to Spanish rice than just paella.
-While Spain’s most well-known dish is best enjoyed on its home turf of Valencia, different rice dishes are popular all throughout the country.
+Although there are some great spots for paella in Seville, Spain’s most well-known dish is best enjoyed on its home turf of Valencia.
+But it’s not the only rice dish that’s popular in Spain!

-In the area surrounding Seville, one popular option is rice prepared with pork, known in Spanish as arroz con cerdo or arroz del campo (“country-style rice”).
+In the area surrounding Seville, one popular rice dish is made with pork, known in Spanish as arroz con cerdo or arroz del campo (“country-style rice”).
 It’s traditionally cooked outdoors at country barbecues over an open flame, but no worries if you don’t have any Spanish friends to invite you to one.
 Many bars and restaurants serve rice at least once a week as a special, so keep an eye out for signs reading something along the lines of Hoy arroz (“Rice today”).

-Spanish lentejas are the ultimate winter comfort food.
+Spanish lentejas (lentils) are the ultimate winter comfort food.
 They’re delicious, easy to make, and warm you up like nothing else on a chilly day.
-Add in some excellent Spanish chorizo for a bit of heat and some protein, and you’ve got one of the best typical foods in Seville to enjoy all winter long.
+Add in some excellent Spanish chorizo for a bit of heat and some protein, and you’ve lentejas con chorizo, one of the best typical foods in Seville, to enjoy all winter long.

 Chickpeas with Seafood